James Harrington - US

 Elijah Sebalamu - UG

 Elijah Sebalamu represents the next generation of young leaders in Uganda.
 He has served as translator and cultural liason for the Ugandan Water Project since the very first trip in August 2008.
-Elijah has also been instrumental in shaping the small business development models for the 2nd Steps program and has participated as a business person by helping to establish the Lutindo Beads project.
-He recently used his earnings from that business to complete and International Finance Program through and extension of Oxford University.
-Elijah hopes to help create new business opportunity for his generation and bring hope to his nation.
+Elijah has been instrumental in shaping small business development models and establishing personal businesses.
+He has completed the International Finance Program through an extension of Oxford University.
+Currently, he serves as UWP’s Operations Manager, providing leadership in finances, compliance, and monitoring and evaluation.

 Nante Doroth - UG